 What Is a Life Cycle Assessment (LCA) Software?

-An LCA measures the environmental impacts of a product, process, or service from raw material extraction through manufacturing, use, and end-of-life.
-Conducting this manually is time-consuming and complex, but LCA software automates the process — guiding users through data collection, modelling, and reporting.
+An LCA measures the environmental impacts of a product, process, or service across the product's life cycle, from raw material extraction through manufacturing, use, and end-of-life.
+Conducting this manually is time-consuming and complex, but LCA software automates the process — guiding users through data collection, modeling, and reporting.

 LCA Software vs LCA Tool – What’s the Difference?